A Celebrant’s Notebook: by Anna Heriot – Review

 Civil Celebrant or Commonwealth Registered Celebrant?

-Section 39 of The Marriage Act in Australia should be changed back so as to clearly distinguish clergy from Civil Celebrants.
-The destructive change in 2003 should be seen for what it is – an attempt to destroy the civil celebrant program and a wonderful uniquely Australian social innovation.
+Section 39 of the Marriage Act in Australia should be changed back so as to clearly distinguish clergy from civil celebrants.
+The destructive change in 2003 should be seen for what it is – an attempt to destroy the civil celebrant program and a wonderful, uniquely Australian social innovation.

 Students of the International College met at Circular Quay in Sydney